Complaint under section 8(1B)(b)(i)

 The members of the Authority have viewed a recording of the broadcast complained about and have read the correspondence listed in the Appendix.
 The Authority determines the complaint without a formal hearing.

-Accordingly, the Authority declines to uphold the Standard 7 complaint.
+Accordingly, and the Authority declines to uphold the balance complaint.

 For the above reasons the Authority declines to uphold the complaint.

 Signed for and on behalf of the Authority

 The following correspondence was received and considered by the Authority when it determined this complaint: